Guidance

 Initial adverse event reports must be submitted within 30 days, there is no specific deadline for follow-up reports and therefore they should be submitted within reasonable time frames.
 If further information is expected then it may be appropriate to delay submission of a follow-up until that information is obtained, rather than sending multiple follow-up reports in rapid succession.

 Where possible it is requested that follow-up reports containing clinically relevant information are submitted, for example new VeDDRA terms, additional clinical details in the narrative, or post-mortem examination or laboratory results.
-Follow-up reports do not need to be submitted for non-clinically relevant information such as a change or addition of a causality assessment, and ‘no further information expected’ or ‘case closed’ follow-up reports.
+Follow-up reports should not be submitted, where possible, for non-clinically relevant information such as a change or addition of a causality assessment, and ‘no further information expected’ or ‘case closed’ follow-up reports.

 In some instances, an MAH may submit a follow-up to a case where the originator is the VMD or another MAH.
 The VMD’s version of the adverse event report must always reflect all products present, and therefore MAHs should refrain from sending follow-up reports which have been amended to suit their VMPs only.